 Dogmatic atheists crow “souls don’t show up in any validated scientific test, so they don’t exist”.
 But behavior and electrical activity in the brain indicating self-aware consciousness does show up in human tests.
 Scientific observation can also document loving and compassionate behaviors that reflect empathetic awareness of others.
-Animal instincts such as migration or mating patterns get passed from generation to generation even without any direct social conditioning, and we cannot teach human babies to become self aware — they just do.
+Innate animal behaviors such as migration or mating patterns pass from generation to generation without any direct social conditioning, and we cannot teach human babies to become self aware — they just do.

 These observations might lead us to decide that the soul does exist in the form of self aware consciousness.
 We could even, with some poetic license, propose that the hereditary nature of this trait makes it a form of reincarnation.

 Before we get carried away with that though, does a human or other animal with lesser intellectual ability have a smaller or weaker soul, and how would that even work?
 What about a person clinically incapable of empathy?
 We tend to describe sociopaths as soulless, colloquially, but if we take it literally then the whole premise falls apart.

 If higher brain function doesn’t prove or define a soul, then we must take a step backward to the mystery of life.
 We understand how the mechanism of life propagates, and how each individual instance of it eventually breaks down, but we still struggle to understand whether our self conscious identities even exist apart from a series of electrical and chemical reactions in the brain, or even in the gut microbiome.